keboola/connection-docs/extractors/database/mongodb/index.md

 ![MongoDB add configuration](/extractors/database/mongodb/01-add-configuration.png)

-## Setup Database Credentials
+## Set Up Database Credentials

-Click **Setup Database Credentials** and fill in the form.
+Click **Set Up Database Credentials** and fill in the form.
 Then test the new credentials and save them.
 Optionally, set up an SSH tunnel.

 {: .image-popup}